1.70m In Feet And Inches

 Beyond 1.70m: A General Approach to Height Conversions

 The method described above can be applied to convert any height expressed in meters to feet and inches.
-Simply replace 1.70 with the desired height in meters and follow the same two-step process.
-For example:
+Which means simply replace 1.
+70 with the desired height in meters and follow the same two-step process.

 • To convert 1.85m to feet and inches: